Bounties-Network/BountiesAPI/bounties_api/analytics/pricing/README.md

 ### Data insufficiency is a challenge

 Overall, I just don't think there's enough data for a good fit.
 For example, the Bounties Network only has 23 closed bounties.
-On gitcoin it's a bit bigger, but still there's a lot of variability between bounties.
-The biggest sign of trouble I see is that there's not a big distinction between
+On gitcoin it's a bit bigger, but bounties price still has high variability.
+The biggest sign of trouble I see is that there's not a big distinction between the distributions of bounty closing price when grouping by difficuly.
+Intuitively this suggests that the market doesn't behave in a particularly rational manner at this point in time.

-### Tokens explain a lot of the price variability, since we fit on USD
+### Tokens explain a lot of the price variability, since predictions fit on USD

 I would guess that a lot of noise (and therefore, bad predictions) are really just artifacts of an unstable token/USD exchange.
 If there are few bounties, not many people use them yet as a primary source of income, and the exchange rate between tokens and USD fluctuates, people may be thinking of bounties as "side money" and are not sensitive to the final closing price.
 One improvement here would be to predict prices in ETH.
 However, a good prediction needs a common denominator.
-Alternatively produce models for each coin (though having "token type" in the features helps a lot).
+Alternatively it may be possible to produce models for each coin.
 Another option is to produce multiple predictions (in all tokens, instead of just USD)

 ### MSE is probably not the best error metric